-Stroke poses a serious risk for many Americans ? and too few people are able to recognize the early symptoms, even though time is an essential factor in both surviving a stroke and recovering from one.
-The more you know about stroke, the better your chances of both preventing one ? and recognizing symptoms quickly enough to save someone?s life and minimize the damaging effects.
+Stroke poses a serious risk for many Americans, and too few people are able to recognize the early symptoms, even though time is an essential factor in both surviving a stroke and recovering from one.
+The more you know about stroke, the better your chances of both preventing one and recognizing symptoms quickly enough to save someone’s life and minimize the damaging effects.
+Learn more from these important stroke facts:

 - One American dies from a stroke every four minutes, killing almost 140,000 people each year.